UbuntuGaming/Proton-Bleeding-Edge-AVX512/README.md

 # Proton-Bleeding-Edge-AVX512
 Proton Builds Built With AVX-512 &amp; Partial PGO+LTO.

-# Install
+# Install:

 Download a release from the Releases page.
 Create a ~/.steam/root/compatibilitytools.d directory if it does not exist.
 Extract the release into ~/.steam/root/compatibilitytools.d/

-# Issues
+# Issues:
-Please do not submit issues to Valve without confirming it doesn't work with a regular build of proton directly from them
+Please do not submit issues to Valve without confirming it doesn't work with a regular build of proton directly from them.

 # Titles that do not work:
 The Finals.